BRADEN LAM’S DEBUT LP, THE CLOUDMAKER’S CRY, OUT TODAY

 "Calling to mind the happiest takes by Ben Howard or Tim Baker" - The Coast Halifax

-Ferociously bowed fiddle lurks underneath anxious climate fears in the urgent, driving “Hurricane Season”, the fourth and final single from Braden Lam's debut LP The Cloudmaker's Cry, due April 11, 2025.
-The new track follows album singles “Beautiful Neighbourhoods”, which climbed to #7 on the CBC Music Top 20, “Highway Jesus”, and “Wide Open”, a duet with Vancouver’s Michaela Slinger.
+Today, Braden Lam’s debut record, The Cloudmaker’s Cry, hits the airwaves everywhere.
+In celebration, he’s adding another run of tour dates throughout Canada this Spring and sharing the new video for “Cowboy Boots”.
+The track follows album singles “Beautiful Neighbourhoods”, which climbed to #7 on the CBC Music Top 20, “Highway Jesus”, “Hurricane Season”, and “Wide Open”, a duet with Vancouver’s Michaela Slinger.
 The celebrated Nova Scotia songwriter has also been recently named as one of 8 semi-finalists in SiriusXM’s 2025 ‘Top of the Country’.
+The three finalists will be announced on April 14.

 MORE ABOUT THE CLOUDMAKER’S CRY